Everything You Needed to Know About Mountain Biking

 Mountain biking has been around for quite some time, but the first time anyone created a bicycle especially for mountain biking was in August of 1896.
 A group of Buffalo Soldiers, the name for all African-American regiments in the army, used off-road bikes in their expedition from Missoula, Montana, to Yellowstone National Park.
-However, it’s likely that mountain bikes were used prior to this in Switzerland, which had bike regiments as early as 1891.
+However, mountain bikes were likely used before this in Switzerland, which had bike regiments as early as 1891.

-In the early 1900s, people started riding bicycles off-road in order to keep in shape during the colder months.
-This became known as Cyclo-cross.
-Competitive Cyclo-cross began in the 1940s, and durable bicycles were needed.
+In the early 1900s, people started riding bicycles off-road to keep in shape during the colder months.
+This became known as Cyclocross.
+Competitive cyclocross began in the 1940s, and durable bicycles were needed.
 In the 1950s, a French club began riding in the areas surrounding Paris, while in 1955, an off-road biking fellowship started in the U.K. While it wasn’t called mountain biking yet, the idea was global.

 The first time the term mountain bicycle or mountain biking was used was quite possibly in 1966.
 A member of a biking club in Oregon created a rough terrain bike that he termed a mountain bike.
 A few years later, a bike designer in England began working on an off-road bicycle that.
-He perfected the design over the years and, by 1979, had mass produced it.
+He perfected the design over the years and, by 1979, had mass-produced it.
 This was the first time a mountain bike was available to the public.
 Mountain biking continued to evolve over the years, leading to more durable rims, stronger spokes, and lighter frames.
-Today, there are even electric bikes build especially for mountain biking plus a number of races and other events.
+Today, there are even electric bikes build especially for mountain biking plus some races and other events.

 How Mountain Biking Became Popular